CD3/libGBP/README.md

 ## Todo

     - Implement a simulation class to calculate and return beam characterization at multiple locations in a setup.
-    - Add electric field method to GaussianBeam class.
+    - Add electric field method to GaussianLaserBeam class.
     - Add support for power loss from scattering.
     - Add support for specifying parameters as functions to the builder classes.